Two Legends Speak Out in Support of “Sailor” Roberts’ Nomination for Poker Hall of Fame

 I’ve already made my public pitch this year — and failed.

 That said, I remain very much interested in this year’s list of nominees, put forth by votes from the general public and subsequently screened by a committee — of which I’m privileged to be a member.
-Each of the ten individuals on this year’s nomination list are worthy of serious consideration.
+Each of the ten individuals on this year’s nomination list is worthy of serious consideration.
 I’m convinced that just making the list demonstrates an appreciable degree of respect and gratitude by people throughout our game.
 Indeed, there can be no greater satisfaction than knowing one’s contributions are recognized by his or her peers.

 For those who missed this year’s official list of finalists, they are (listed alphabetically):